-- To learn the characteristics, properties and testing procedures of highway materials - To study the behaviour of pavements under various loads - To design the flexible and rigid pavements using different Empirical, semi-empirical and theoretical approaches
+- To learn the characteristics, properties and testing procedures of highway materials - To study the behaviour of pavements under various loads - To study the pavement design factors and drainage characteristics. - To design the flexible pavements using different Empirical, semi-empirical and theoretical approaches - To design the rigid pavement slab and Joint design as per IRC, AASHTO.